From the traditional nuclear to the symmetrical family, and then the negotiated family and the pure relationship.

 Greater Gender Equality – This has challenged male domination in all spheres of life.
 Women now expect equality both at work and in marriage.

-Greater individualism – where people’s actions are influenced more by calculations of their own self-interest than by a sense of obligation to others.
+Greater individualism – where people’s self-interest influence their actions rather than a sense of obligation to others.

 These trends have led to the rise of the negotiated family.
 Negotiated families do not conform to the traditional family norm, but vary according to the wishes and expectations of their members, who decided what is best for them by discussion.
 They enter the relationship on an equal basis.